 Contact your Healthy North Coast Primary Health Coordinator (PHC) or Aboriginal Health Coordinator (AHC) for general support needs or questions about the pilot.
 See contact details below.

 Contact the MNCLHD working group to provide feedback or suggestions

 Our organisation highly values our front-line partners in general practice, allied health, the Local Health Districts, as well as the wider health, mental health, and social service sectors.

 The first point of contact for partner organisations and professionals seeking to improve joint health outcomes in the North Coast is the regional Primary Care Coordinators listed below.

 Aboriginal health is a key priority for our organisation.
 We are committed to improving health outcomes and equitable outcomes across our region.

 We have a dedicated Aboriginal Health Team to ensure Aboriginal health priorities across the North Coast are led by and identified in consultation with the Aboriginal Community Controlled sector (ACCS), Aboriginal people and communities.

-Any APHRA or AASW registered mental health practitioner providing services in the Mid-North Coast and/or Northern NSW.
+Any AHPRA or AASW registered mental health practitioner providing services in the Mid North Coast and/or Northern NSW.

-This Directory enables you to provide real-time information about your availability to accept referrals as well as how long people may have to wait for an appointment.
+This directory enables you to provide real-time information about your availability to accept referrals, as well as how long people may have to wait for an appointment.
 You can update this information as your availability changes.
-This will help GPs and other referrers make sure they only refer clients to practitioners that have the capacity to see them.
+This will help GPs and other referrers ensure they only refer clients to practitioners who have the capacity to see them.

 It also has a range of advanced search options and supports printing and bookmarking of search results.